Fallen trees block Desert Road

 State Highway 1 Desert Road between Rangipo and Waiouru is closed because of fallen trees.

-Waka Kotahi NZ Transport Agency says northbound motorists can detour via SH49, SH4, SH47, SH46 and on to SH1, and reverse for southbound traffic.
-The detour adds up to 40 minutes to travel times
+Waka Kotahi NZ Transport Agency says northbound motorists can detour via SH49, SH4, SH47 and on to SH1, and reverse for southbound traffic.
+The detour adds up to 40 minutes to travel times.

+SH46 Rangipo to Papakai has also been closed due to fallen trees.
+Detour via SH41/SH47.

 Waka Kotahi says it is aware of several slips on SH4 Parapara and has contractors attending to investigate.